On this page:

 The ACT Weeds Strategy 2009-2019 has been developed to reflect contemporary best practice in keeping with community expectations.
 The Strategy aims to reduce the impact of weeds on the environment, the economy, human health and amenity.
 It recognises that weed management is an integral component of sustainable management of natural resources and the environment, and that weed management requires an integrated, whole of community and government approach.

-Weed swap is held twice a year in spring and autumn.
+Weed swap is held once a year in spring.

 A range of attractive, native plants will be available for swapping, including small trees such as wattles, shrubs including grevillea and correa, groundcovers like Rock Daisy and native tussock grasses.
 All the plants are supplied by local growers and are very hardy in the Canberra region.